1961 European Amateur Team Championship: Format

-All participating teams played two qualification rounds of stroke-play, counting the four best scores out of up to six players for each team.
+All participating teams played two qualification rounds of stroke-play, counting the four best scores out of six players for each team.
 The four best teams formed flight A. The next three teams formed flight B and the next three teams formed flight C.

 The standings in each flight was determined by a round-robin system.
 All teams in the flight met each other and the team with most points for team matches in flight A won the tournament, using the scale, win=2 points, halved=1 point, lose=0 points.
 In each match between two nation teams, three foursome games and six single games were played.

 Teams

 Ten nation teams contested the event.
 Each team consisted of a minimum of six players.
 England took part for the first time.